rectorphp/rector-src/CONTRIBUTING.md

 Contributions here are more than welcomed!
 You can contribute to [rector-src](https://github.com/rectorphp/rector-src) repository.

+### Preparing local environment

+If you have PHP8 and Composer installed locally you can use it straight away if `composer check-platform-reqs` results with success.

+Alternatively you can use Docker runtime.
+All you need to do is wrap every command with `docker-compose run php`, so commands will be executed inside Docker container.

+For example `docker-compose run php composer install` will download PHP dependencies, so you can start using all scripts and work with the code.

+### Preparing pull request

 There 3 rules will highly increase changes to get your PR merged:

 - **1 feature per pull-request**